CyanCoding/Project-Tracker/ROADMAP.md

 # Roadmap
 This is the roadmap of future Project Tracker releases.
-If you're interested in trying out pre-release builds, the latest one can be found [here](https://github.com/CyanCoding/Project-Tracker/releases/tag/v0.6)!
-Pre-releases are designed to solve just a few bugs/implement a few new features at a time.
-They're probably **not** bug-free.
-Each pre-release contains all of the checked off items in the future releases area.
-Once **all** of the items are checked off, the program will be built into an official release.
-At the moment, there is no official release.
-When an official release is created, it will be linked here.
+If you're interested in trying out pre-release builds, there currently aren't any available.
+Please check the [releases](https://github.com/CyanCoding/Project-Tracker/releases) tab for the latest release.
+The future releases here are the main big releases.
+You'll see things like v1.0 and v2.0 here, but often intermittent updates will be made such as v1.2 to fix a few things or add a new feature.

 ---
 ## Future releases: